Haroon-64/AutoPipeline/README.md

 ## Additional?

 - decided to use fastapi to host the functions
-- decided to develop webApp using react first instead of flutter
+- decided to develop webApp using react first

+OR

+- make everythng in python
+- UI using Libs like pyside
+-
 ## Pre_existing similar systems

 `https://www.knime.com`